als244/awsm_dataflow/README.md

 ## Steps:

-1. Use Python environment with Flash2 or Flash3 installed
+1. Use Python environment with PyTorch and Flash2 or Flash3 installed
 2. Install helper matmul dispatching and transmission scheduler libraries:
 ```make```
 3. Run the test training script: